act-now-coalition/covid-data-model/api/docs/docs/updates.md

 | 3 | High |
 | 4 | Unknown |

-Note that the CDC does not include an "unknown" transmission level.
+Note that we have introduced an "Unknown" level for when both case data and test positivity data are missing for at least 15 days.
-We chose to include in cases where either test positivity or case data is stale for more than 15 days.
+The CDC does not have an "Unknown" level and instead will designate a location as "Low" when case and test positivity data are missing.

 ### Aggregated US data
 _Added on 2021-03-31_